schoenemeyer/hpl-amd-centos/README.md

 make arch=Linux_Debian_ATLAS
 cd bin/Linux_Debian_ATLAS
 ```
 You can adjust the HPL.dat to get some decent performance.
 Make sure that PxQ is equivalent to the number of cores for the run.
+A detailed guide for the parameters used in HPL.dat is found here http://www.netlib.org/benchmark/hpl/tuning.html
 ```
 mpirun -np 4 ./xhpl
 ```